-There are 10 million single mother-lead families in the United States (Census).
-3x the number in 1960.
+There were 15.6 million single mother-headed households in the United States in 2019.
+This is 3x the number in 1960.
+In addition:

-40% of babies born in the United States were born to an unmarried mom in 2018, according to census data.
+- 40% of babies born in the United States were born to an unmarried mom in 2018, according to census data.

 Millennial single mom statistics

-64% of millennial moms reported at least one birth out of wedlock.
-(John’s Hopkins)
+- 64% of millennial moms reported at least one birth out of wedlock.

 Older single mom statistics